EdmundBenedict/lordcephei.github.io/pages/appfunc.md

 ### _Density Of States_
 _____________________________________________________________
-All of the band codes have the ability to generate the total Density of States (DOS), and most can resolve them in different ways.
+All of the band codes have the ability to generate the total Density of States (DOS).
 Total DOS are automatically generated when you set [**BZ\_SAVDOS**](/docs/input/inputfile/#bz).
 DOS are written to file _dos.ext_{: style="color: green"} (one DOS in the nonmagnetic case and two in the spin-polarized case).\\